 if $d_k>1$.
-A zero self-intersection can only hold if $C_k$ is a torus or an embedded plane with its end at an elliptic orbit with multiplicity one (or an embedded cylinder with ends at distinct hyperbolic orbits, but such cylinders cannot be multiply covered thanks to admissibility of $\Theta$). \end{proof}
+From the definition of $C_k\cdot C_k$, a zero self-intersection can only occur if $C_k$ is a torus or an embedded plane with its end at an elliptic orbit with multiplicity one (or an embedded cylinder with ends at distinct hyperbolic orbits, but such cylinders cannot be multiply covered thanks to admissibility of $\Theta$). \end{proof}

 For the upcoming proof of Proposition~\ref{prop:finite}, it is crucial to know that a generic cobordism-admissible $J$ satisfies certain Fredholm regularity properties.
 We define these properties now.